mjtiv/snp-agentic-miner/README.md

 # SNP Agentic Miner (SAM)
-A deterministic + agentic RAG pipeline for SNP annotation, biological evidence retrieval, and structured variant interpretation.
+A deterministic + agentic pipeline for SNP annotation, biological evidence retrieval, and structured variant interpretation.

 SNP Agentic Miner (SAM) is a Python pipeline that analyzes genetic